-However, the tests from both \cite{kahanamoku2022classically} and \cite{alnawakhtha2024lattice} have bias ratios significantly less than $2$.\footnote{For \cite{kahanamoku2022classically}, if one uses the expression on the left side of inequality (1) in Theorem 2 as the scoring function, then the classical range of expected scores at least $[-3,0]$ and the quantum range of expected scores is at most $[-4, 1]$.
-For the proof of quantumness in \cite{alnawakhtha2024lattice}, the range of classical winning probabilities is at least $[0.25, 0.75]$ and the proved range of quantum winning probabilities is approximately $[ 0.1464, 0.8536 ]$.}
+However, the tests from both \cite{kahanamoku2022classically} and \cite{alnawakhtha2024lattice} have bias ratios significantly less than $2$.
+For the proof of quantumness in \cite{alnawakhtha2024lattice}, the range of classical winning probabilities is at least $[0.25, 0.75]$ and the proved range of quantum winning probabilities is approximately $[ 0.1464, 0.8536 ]$.
+For \cite{kahanamoku2022classically}, if one uses the expression on the left side of inequality (1) in Theorem 2 as the scoring function, then the classical range of expected scores at least $[-3,0]$ and the quantum range of expected scores is at most $[-4, 1]$.\footnote{We note that the authors in \cite{kahanamoku2022classically} also claim to give techniques that improve the error-tolerance of their proof of quantumness to a much higher degree.
+However, this claim is based on a restricted error model which we do not wish to assume in this paper.
+Their error model assumes that a noisy claw-state has a particular form, given in equation (1) in the Supplementary Information of \cite{kahanamoku2022classically}.
+This assumption does not allow for the possibility that non-real complex phases could occur in a noisy claw-state.}

 In \cite{kalai2023quantum}, a general compiler was given that can convert any multi-player nonlocal game into an interactive proof of quantumness based on LWE.
 This result suggests taking a known nonlocal game with very large bias ratio (such as one of the games from \cite{buhrman2011near}) and compiling it with \cite{kalai2023quantum} to obtain an interactive proof of quantumness with very large bias ratio.
 This approach is viable, but there is an important catch: \cite{kalai2023quantum} requires using the full machinery of quantum homomorphic encryption, which means substantially increasing the quantum circuits involved in the interactive test and thereby increasing the probability of an error.
 The motivating question behind the current work is the following: Can we, without changing the basic quantum circuit structure of \cite{brakerski2021cryptographic}, create a modified protocol in which the bias ratio tends to infinity?